rustom/wikigraph/contract.md

 All conflicts within the team will be decided by an arm-wrestle, or a typing speed test if necessary.

 ### Signatures
-I, Rustom Ichhaporia (rustomi2) agree to the terms of this contract.
+I, Rustom Ichhaporia (rustomi2), agree to the terms of this contract.
-Any other takers?
+I, Ayan Mallik (amallik2), agree to the terms of this contract.